CycloneDX/guides/CBOM/en/0x30-Anatomy-of-a-CBOM.md

 ## Intersection of Key Management States and Lifecycle Phases
 As outlined in the [CycloneDX Authoritative Guide to SBOM](https://cyclonedx.org/guides/), CycloneDX supports lifecycles that encompass those in the Software Development Life Cycle (SDLC) and those commonly used in Software Asset Management (SAM).
-CycloneDX lifecycle phases can be used together with the key management states defined by NIST to help in identifying and preventing risks associated with compromised keys and operational anomalies.
+CycloneDX lifecycle phases can be used together with the key management states defined by NIST to help identify and prevent risks associated with compromised keys and operational anomalies.

 CycloneDX defines the following phases: